-TriWest Continues to Assist with VA Transition to CCN in Regions 1 and 2
+TriWest Assisting VA with Transition to CCN in

 What Does this Transition Mean?

-The Department of Veterans Affairs (VA) is shifting from the Patient-Centered Community Care (PC3) program to the Community Care Network (CCN) across the country, as sites in Regions 1 and 2 transition on a rolling schedule.
+The Department of Veterans Affairs (VA) continues its transition of the Patient-Centered Community Care (PC3) program to the Community Care Network (CCN) across the country, as sites in Region 3 join sites from Regions 1 and 2 in this conversion on a rolling schedule.

-These additional Region 2 sites are transitioning from PC3 to CCN (from TriWest Healthcare Alliance to Optum Public Sector Solutions, Inc.) beginning on Dec 10:
+These Region 3 sites are transitioning from PC3 to CCN (from TriWest Healthcare Alliance to Optum Public Sector Solutions, Inc.) beginning on Jan 7:

 What Does This Mean for Providers?There will be times when both TriWest and Optum will both be supporting a specific VAMC.
 It is possible that providers will receive an authorization from VA, TriWest, or Optum.
 Providers should bill whichever entity sent them the authorization.